sdaschner/javahub-demo-frontend/DrawAndCut/README.md

 Please read before you run it:

-It uses openjdk credentials but may also work without them.
-Please try and let me know if you can clone it.

 When the app starts, it tries to connect to Cutter on COM4 by default (you can override this using -DportName=/dev/ttyACM0 property).
-If connection is successful it does homing and the probing.
+If connection is successful it does homing and then probing.

-Unfortunately, probing isn't stable.
-It should slow down half way to the probe (probe is on the right side in my cutter).
-If it doesn't - then something isn't right and you better turn off the cutter.
-It could also stop before touching the probe.
-Restart the app in that case too.

 If everything's fine, it will return to initial (-5, -5, -5) position and reset work coordinate system so that 0 is on the top of the wasteboard (or the bottom of the material).
 I've got an empirical constant in Configuration.PROBING_OFFSET (-DprobingOffset=0.81 in mm).
 It will likely be different for you machine, so you need to measure it.
 This is an important thing as it affects the DOC precision.